Loewner chains and evolution families on parallel slit half-planes: Analytic continuation of conformal mappings

-\begin{remark}[Analytic continuation of (in)equalities] Through our analytic continuation, (in)equalities of conformal mappings also extend suitably.
+\begin{remark}[Extension of equalities and inequalities] Through the analytic continuation, equalities involving conformal mappings are also extended.
 For example, let $f$ be a conformal mapping between parallel slit half-planes $D_1$ and $D_2$ with (H.\ref{ass:hydro})--(H.\ref{ass:hull}).
-Theorem~\ref{thm:int_rep} shows that
+The integral formula~\eqref{eq:int_rep} now reads